aidenyangaoxiang/Midterm_project/README.md

 ## 📦 Datasets

 ### 🏙️ Taipei Real Estate Data
-- Price per unit area
+- Price per unit area (Y)
+- Transaction date: the time of the property transaction (X1)
-- Age of the house
+- Age of the house (X2)
-- Distance to the nearest MRT station
+- Distance to the nearest MRT station (X3)
-- Number of nearby convenience stores
+- Number of nearby convenience stores (X4)
-- Latitude and longitude (location)
+- Latitude: the geographic latitude of the property (X5)
+- Longitude: the geographic longitude of the property (X6)

 ### 🏡 Boston Housing Data (UCI Housing Dataset)
 - Median value of homes (MEDV)